Taylor University's Profile

 Distance Learning Enrollment

 Global engagement and service is at the core of the Taylor experience.
-This year, 527 students earned credit while participating in 35 programs in 40 countries.
-Students also earned credit in service learning or cross cultural programs as short-term missionaries to U.S. cities.
+This year, 460 students earned credit while participating in 32 programs in 34 countries.
+Students also earned credit in service-learning or cross-cultural programs as short-term missionaries to U.S. cities.
+In the latest Open Doors survey, Taylor University ranked #2 in the nation for undergraduate participation in study abroad for baccalaureate colleges.

 - 60 majors in the Bachelor of Science